Debunking Myths About Urinary Incontinence in Women

 - Functional Incontinence: Leakage that happens when a person is unable to use the toilet in a timely manner due to mobility limitations rather than problems with bladder control.

-- Mixed Incontinence: Stress incontinence and an overactive bladder combine to cause urine leaking, which is known as mixed incontinence.
+- Mixed Incontinence: The combination of stress incontinence and an overactive bladder causes urine leaking, which is known as mixed incontinence.

 Myth 3: The only effective treatment for urine incontinence is surgery.